pi-hole/docker-pi-hole/README.md

 This version of the docker aims to be as close to a standard pi-hole installation by using the same base OS and the exact configs and scripts (minimally modified to get them working).
 This serves as a nice baseline for merging and testing upstream repository pi-hole changes.

+### `diginc/pi-hole:arm` (Debian)

+As close to the debian image as possible, but cross compiled for ARM architecture hardware through [resin.io's awesome Qemu wrapper](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/).

+Alpine doesn't have an arm cross compileable image at this time.

 ## Persistence and Customizations